Targeted Active Learning for Bayesian Decision-Making: Problem formulation

 \subsection{Decision-making problem}

+For clarity of presentation, the paper will focus on a single test input, which we denote by $\tx$, rather than a test population.
+Nevertheless, all developments presented in the paper straightforwardly extend to a test population; this is summarized in Eq.~\eqref{eq-crit-mult} and further details can be found in Appendix~\ref{app-E}.

-We focus on a previously unseen data point, which we denote by $\tx$, for which the end-user of the model has to make a decision, i.e., has to choose one among the set of the $K$ available decisions.
+The input $\tx$ is a previously unseen data point for which the end-user of the model has to make a decision, i.e., has to choose one among the set of the $K$ available decisions.
 In our introductory example, $\tx$ corresponds to the covariates of a patient for whom the doctor has to choose a treatment.

 In this context, decisions are assessed through a scalar utility: the higher the better.
 Utilities can be computed from the outcomes $\ty_k$; we write $u_k = r_k(\ty_k)$, where the $r_k$ are known, deterministic functions that map the outcomes to the utilities.
-In the remainder of the paper, we will consider without loss of generality that $u = y$.
+In the remainder of the paper we will assume, without loss of generality, that $u = y$.

 Given that the models have been trained on $\mathcal{D} = \cup_k \mathcal{D}_k$, we assume that the user behaves optimally in the sense of (evidential) decision theory, i.e., chooses the decision which yields the greatest expected utility at $\tx$.
 The Bayes-optimal decision is